wimleers/wpoanalytics-fb/README-CONFIGFILE.md

 All item constraints together are AND'ed.
 See the documentation for the `attributes` section for more information about the transformations items go
 through: the item constraints apply to the items as they are defined in the `attributes` section.
+Note that it may sometimes be interesting to add negative item constraints here, just to avoid patterns that are occurring 100% of the time (which typically occurs when filtering to a subset of the data).
 Sample item constraints are:
   * `[{ "type" : "==", "items" : ["category:foo"]}]`: positive item constraint
     that requires a value of `"foo"` for the attribute `"category"` for the pattern to be stored.